diegopaiva1/my-machine-learning/reinforcement-learning/blob_game/README.md

 For the input, because we are using images, we use a Convolutional Neural Network (CNN) and then pass the results to a sequential model to produce some output value for each action.

 The major difference is calculating the loss, and this is where replay memory and target network comes into play.
-Because Reinforcement Learning (RL) is not like Supervised Learning where we have clear labels for our data, we use the replay memory and the target network to come up the `actual value` that we then use for the loss (`predicted_value` - `actual_value`).
+Because Reinforcement Learning (RL) is not like supervised learning where we have clear labels for our data, we use the replay memory and the target network to come up the `actual value` that we then use for the loss (`predicted_value` - `actual_value`).
 This means that before we start training our network, we need to have the actual values for the states, so how do we get them?

 </div>